Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 # Electrical and Mechanical Equipment Benchmarking

 Benchmark all the electric, mechanical equipment.
 Create competition on the same area.

 Live stream them on media, like youtube.

+Method

+- Direct equipment from manufacturer
+- Sampled equipment from market

 Generate report on the same.